Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: What's in the Littlewood--Paley paper (and what's not)

 Part (i) of this theorem in the case $p=2$ had already been observed by Hardy and Littlewood.
 It also holds for $2 < p < \infty$, but the pointwise convergence consequence in that case already follows from the case $p=2$.
 The pointwise convergence consequence of part (ii) in the case $p=2$ had been observed by Kolmogorov, Seliverstov and Plessner, but the maximal function bound was new both in this case and the case $1 < p <2$.
-There is a weaker bound given in the paper for the maximal function in part (ii) when $p>2$, but Littlewood and Paley were clearly dissatisfied with it even at the time.
-(Nevertheless it was not until Carleson's work in the 1960's that even that weaker assertion received any quantitative strenghtening whatsoever.)
+The bound for the maximal function in part (ii) when $p>2$ is also given in the paper, but under a stronger than desired hypothesis on the Fourier coefficients, and Littlewood and Paley were clearly dissatisfied with it even at the time.
+Nevertheless, this stronger hypothesis was weakened (and indeed removed altogether) only with Carleson's work in the 1960's.

-The proof of part (i) of this theorem is rather straightforward, but has been very influential.
-The idea, which goes back to Kaczmarz and Zygmund,\footnote{Stein \cite{SteinZygmund} attributes the first appearance of quadratic expressions in harmonic analysis, albeit in the auxiliary role we are now discussing, to Kaczmarz and Zygmund in 1926, though this was perhaps not realised at the time by Hardy, Littlewood and Paley.} is as follows: we can decompose $S_{2^k}$ into contributions $P_k$ (an averaging operator at scale $2^{-k}$) for frequencies of size at most $2^k$, and $T_k$ for frequencies of size about $2^k$ in such a way that
+The proof of part (i) of this theorem is rather straightforward, but it has been enormously influential.
+The idea, which goes back to Kaczmarz and Zygmund,\footnote{Stein \cite{SteinZygmund} attributes the first appearance of quadratic expressions in harmonic analysis, albeit in the auxiliary role we are now discussing, to Kaczmarz and Zygmund in 1926, though this was perhaps not known at the time by Hardy, Littlewood and Paley.} is as follows: we can decompose $S_{2^k}$ into contributions $P_k$, which is an averaging operator at scale $2^{-k}$, corresponding to frequencies of size at most $2^k$, and $T_k$ for frequencies of size about $2^k$, in such a way that

-where we have an easy pointwise control $ \sup_k |P_k f(x)| \lesssim Mf(x)$, and where $\{T_k\}$ satisfies the considerations of the discussion after Theorem~\ref{thm:Marc_primordial}.
+where we have an easy pointwise control $ \sup_k |P_k f(x)| \lesssim Mf(x)$, and where $\{T_k\}$ satisfies the considerations of Remark (i) after Theorem~\ref{thm:Marc_primordial}.
 The key point is then that

 and the second inequality here is not foolish or wasteful precisely because of the disjoint supports of the Fourier multipliers corresponding to $\{T_k\}$.